rotmanguy/rotmanguy.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Senior NLP Reseacher at Gong.io, solving NLP problems for conversational data.
+Senior NLP Reseacher at Gong.io.

 Formerly, I completed my Ph.D. studies as a member of the Natural Language Processing Group, supervised by <a href = "https://ie.technion.ac.il/~roiri/">Roi Reichart</a>, at the <a href = "http://ie.technion.ac.il">Faculty of Industrial Engineering and Management</a> at the <a href = "http://www.technion.ac.il">Technion - Israel Institute of Technology</a>.